 Ivan Soltesz studies epilepsy in mice, but says children with chronic seizures are his inspiration.
 He's closing in on a way to quell the seizures with light — and without drugs' side effects.

-08/08/2017 Paper published: Extended Interneuronal Network of the Dentate Gyrus
+08/08/2017 Gergely's paper published in Cell Reports: Extended Interneuronal Network of the Dentate Gyrus

-12/23/2016 Paper published: Interneuronal mechanisms of hippocampal theta oscillation in a full-scale model of the rodent CA1 circuit
+12/23/2016 Marianne's paper published in eLife: Interneuronal mechanisms of hippocampal theta oscillation in a full-scale model of the rodent CA1 circuit

 05/19/2016 Soltesz Lab research mentioned in Nature News article, Light-controlled genes and neurons poised for clinical trials